pleonova/pleonova.github.io/_posts/2020-05-16-shelter-in-place.md

 So how does my activity level compare to before?
 If I just look at time spent moving, I spent an average of 3 hours doing some sort of physical activity before, whether it was walking over to the kitchen in the office or snowboarding on the weekend.
 I am currently spending a little less than 2 hours moving (you can only go on so many walks, imo).

 Just eyeballing the chart below, the two density plots don't look all *that* different, sadly.
-And if we want to get technical, they actually aren't (running a Welch's t-test on the data shows up that there was no real difference in time spent moving).
+But thankfully, technically speaking, they actually are different (running a Welch's t-test on the data shows up that there is actually a significant difference in time spent moving).

 <figure align="center">
 	<a href="/images/shelter-in-place/active_differences_pre_post.png">